ThanhVo626/SleepHealth_EDA/README.md

 ## Sleep Duration and Stress
 ### Thanh Vo
 Looking at sleep duration, stress, and BMI category we use different hypthoesis test to see how these factor may or may not influence sleep health and sleep quality.

+##The effect of blood pressure on sleep
+##Cooper Harris
+ Data analyzes the effects blood pressure can have on sleep help and of course the effect your sleep health can have your blood pressure.